-(A) Applicability.

-(1) Buffer strip plantings, street trees, and parking lot trees and shrubs are required for developments within the town limits.

-(2) The following developments shall bring the entire site into full compliance with this section:

-(a) New nonresidential development, including special uses; and

-(b) Renovations with a total cost exceeding 50% of the assessed value of the building, excluding single-family dwellings, according to the county tax records.

-(3) New parking spaces or lots are not required to comply with the provisions of this section.

-(B) Landscape and grading plan required.
+- (A) Applicability. - (1) Buffer strip plantings, street trees, and parking lot trees and shrubs are required for developments 19 within the town limits. - (2) The following developments shall bring the entire site into full compliance with this section: - (a) New nonresidential development, including conditional special uses; and - (b) Renovations with a total cost exceeding 50% of the assessed value of the building, excluding single-family dwellings, according to the county tax records. - (3) New parking spaces or lots are not required to comply with the provisions of this section. - (B) Landscape and grading plan required.
 Applicants are advised to meet with town staff in order to review all ordinance requirements and procedures and receive a copy of the plan checklists.
-As required in § 153.034, a landscape and grading plan shall be reviewed and approved by the Board of Adjustment prior to any grading.

-(C) Alternative compliance.

-(1) The landscape requirements are intended to set minimum standards for quality development and environmental protection and are not intended to be arbitrary or inhibit creative solutions.
+As required in § 153.034, a landscape and grading plan shall be reviewed and approved by the Board of Adjustment prior to any grading. - (C) Alternative compliance. - (1) The landscape requirements are intended to set minimum standards for quality development and environmental protection and are not intended to be arbitrary or inhibit creative solutions.
 Site conditions or other reasons may justify the need to request an alternate method of compliance with the landscape requirements.
-The Board of Adjustment, in consultation with the Design Review Board, may alter the requirements of this section as long as the existing or added landscape features of the development site comply with the intent of this chapter.

-(2) Requests for alternative compliance shall be accepted if one or more of the following conditions are met:

-(a) Topography, geologic features, drainage channels or streams, existing natural vegetation, overhead or underground utilities, or other conditions make it unreasonable or meaningless to plant a buffer or meet other landscape requirements;

-(b) Space limitations, unusually shaped lots, unique relationships to other properties, and/or prevailing practices in the surrounding neighborhood (such as use of a specific type of vegetation) may justify alternative compliance when changing the use type of an existing building in an established mature neighborhood; or

-(c) An alternative compliance proposal is equal or better than normal compliance in its ability to fulfill the intent of the ordinance, and exhibits superior design quality.
+The Board of Adjustment, in consultation with the Design Review Board, may alter the requirements of this section as long as the existing or added landscape features of the development site comply with the intent of this chapter. - (2) Requests for alternative compliance shall be accepted if one or more of the following conditions are met: - (a) Topography, geologic features, drainage channels or streams, existing natural vegetation, overhead or underground utilities, or other conditions make it unreasonable or meaningless to plant a buffer or meet other landscape requirements; - (b) Space limitations, unusually shaped lots, unique relationships to other properties, and/or prevailing practices in the surrounding neighborhood (such as use of a specific type of vegetation) may justify alternative compliance when changing the use type of an existing building in an established mature neighborhood; or - (c) An alternative compliance proposal is equal or better than normal compliance in its ability to fulfill the intent of the ordinance, and exhibits superior design quality. - (4) The property owner must submit a plan of the area for which alternative compliance is requested to the Town Manager 14 days prior to the meeting of the Design

+19 I think development is defined in 2(a-b) below, and does NOT include single family residential lots.
+Perhaps this should be made more clear to say the following regulations are applicable to zones R-4 and R-5?

-(4) The property owner must submit a plan of the area for which alternative compliance is requested to the Town Manager 14 days prior to the meeting of the Design Review Board at which the request will be considered.
+Review Board at which the request will be considered.
 The site plan shall show existing site features and any additional material the property owner will plant or construct to meet the intent of the buffer, street tree, and parking lot tree requirements.